shakeel-khan0/Pharmacy-Management-System/README.md

 - **Delete Medicine:** Remove medicines from the system.
 - **Update Medicine:** Update details like price, quantity, and description of existing medicines.
 - **View Receipts:** View all sales receipts stored in the system.
-- **View Customer list:** View all customers list stored in the system.
+- **View Customer list:** View all customer lists stored in the system.
 - **File Storage:** All data is saved in files, allowing persistence even after the program exits.
-- **List, Queue, Stack:** This shows that if we store in list how it looks like, if we store data in queue or stack how it looks like.
+- **List, Queue, Stack:** This shows that if we store in the list it looks like if we store data in a queue or stack how it looks like.

 ### Customer Features:
 - **Buy Medicine:** Customers can browse and purchase available medicines.